sysbio-curie/multipit/README.md

 This repository provides a set of Python tools to perform multimodal learning with tabular data.
 It contains the code used in our study:

-"Integration of clinical, pathological, radiological, and transcriptomic data to predict first-line immunotherapy outcome in metastatic non-small cell lung cancer"
+"Integration of clinical, pathological, radiological, and transcriptomic data improves the prediction of first-line immunotherapy outcome in metastatic non-small cell lung cancer"

 ## Installation
 ### Dependencies